Conveniently located to serve Greater Houston Heights, Memorial City, Galleria, Webster, and Clear Lake, Texas

 Contact Our Office

 Major complications after a hydrocelectomy are rare.
 The procedure is often successful.
-Another hydrocele may form later on, but this is uncommon (<20% chance). if you are interested in learning more about the procedure, don’t hesitate to contact Dr. Dhir’s office to schedule a consultation today.
+Another hydrocele may form later on, but this is uncommon (<20% chance).
+If you are interested in learning more about the procedure, don’t hesitate to contact Dr. Dhir’s office to schedule a consultation today.